any-docs/css/content/guides/anchor_positioning/using/index.md

 In the above example, we did not explicitly size the positioned element in either dimension.
 We deliberately omitted sizing to allow you to observe the behavior this causes.

-When a positioned element is placed into `position-area` grid cells without explicit sizing, it aligns with the grid area specified and behaves as if {{cssxref("width")}} were set to {{cssxref("max-content")}}.
+When a positioned element is placed into `position-area` grid cells without explicit sizing, it aligns with the grid area specified and behaves as if `width` were set to `max-content`.
 It is sized according to its [containing block](/guides/Display/Containing_block) size, which is the width of its content.
 This size was imposed by setting `position: fixed`.
 Auto-sized absolutely and fixed-positioned elements are automatically sized, stretching as wide as needed to fit the text content, while constrained by the edge of the viewport.
 In this case, when placed on the left side of the grid with any `left` or `inline-start` value, the text wraps.
 If the anchored element's `max-content` size is narrower or shorter than its anchor, they won't grow to match the size of the anchor.

 If the positioned element is centered vertically, such as with `position-area: bottom center`, it will align with the grid cell specified and the width will be the same as the anchor element.
 In this case, its minimum height is the anchor element's containing block size.
-It will not overflow, as the `min-width` is {{cssxref("min-content")}}, meaning it will be at least as wide as its longest word.
+It will not overflow, as the `min-width` is `min-content`, meaning it will be at least as wide as its longest word.

 ## Centering on the anchor using `anchor-center`

 While you can center the anchor-positioned element using `position-area`'s `center` values, inset properties combined with the `anchor()` function provide more control over the exact position.
 CSS anchor positioning provides a way to center an anchor-positioned element relative to its anchor when inset properties, rather than `position-area`, are used to tether.

-The properties {{cssxref("justify-self")}}, {{cssxref("align-self")}}, {{cssxref("justify-items")}}, and {{cssxref("align-items")}} (and their {{cssxref("place-items")}} and {{cssxref("place-self")}} shorthands) exist to allow developers to easily align elements in the inline or block direction inside various layout systems, for example along the main or cross axis in the case of flex children.
+The properties `justify-self`, `align-self`, `justify-items`, and `align-items` (and their `place-items` and `place-self` shorthands) exist to allow developers to easily align elements in the inline or block direction inside various layout systems, for example along the main or cross axis in the case of flex children.
 CSS anchor positioning provides an additional value for these properties, `anchor-center`, which aligns a positioned element with the center of its default anchor.

 This example uses the same HTML and base CSS as the previous example.
 The infobox is given fixed positioning and tethered to the anchor's bottom edge. `justify-self: anchor-center` is then used to make sure it is centered horizontally on the anchor's center: